natbdb/phys601-website/docs/research/index.md

 ## Highlights

-Here are some highlights of my current and past reserach projects.
+Here are some highlights of my current and past research projects.

  - [Anomaly Detection for LIGO](./highlights/LIGO/index.md)
  - [Cylindrical Solutions of the Einstein Field Equations](./highlights/cylindrical_solutions/index.md)